Eia: Early modern era

 In 1531 King Henry VIII acquired the Hospital of St James (later St. James's Palace) from Eton College, a royal foundation founded in 1440 by King Henry VI endowed with many royal lands.
-In 1536 on the Dissolution of the Monasteries the Manor of Ebury became one of the many possessions of Westminster Abbey which reverted to the Crown (which is considered the foundation of all land ownership) and the Court of Augmentations.
+In 1536, on the Dissolution of the Monasteries, the Manor of Ebury became one of the many possessions of Westminster Abbey which reverted to the Crown (which is considered the foundation of all land ownership) and the Court of Augmentations.
 This meant the site that would become Buckingham Palace returned to royal ownership, almost 500 years after William the Conqueror had given it away.

 By the early 17th century, the lease of the manor had passed through the hands of many different people.
 Eye Cross had ceased to exist and the area of the former village was mostly wasteland.
-During the reign of King James I (1603-1625), part of it was sold, freehold, (including the future site of Buckingham Palace).
+During the reign of King James VI and I (1603-1625), part of it was sold, freehold, (including the future site of Buckingham Palace).
 On the rest James established a 4 acre mulberry garden (near the north-west corner of the present palace).
 Before 1650 Clement Walker, in his work Anarchia Anglicana, referred to "new-erected sodoms and spintries" – both terms referring to male prostitution – in "the Mulberry Garden at S. James's".

 Development

 Buckingham Palace, principal façade; it was originally built to the design of Edward Blore and completed in 1850.
 It acquired its present appearance (shown above) following a 1913 remodelling by Sir Aston Webb.

-During the late 17th century Ebury's freehold passed from Sir Hugh Audley to his great-great-niece Mary Davies.
+During the late 17th century, Ebury's freehold passed from Sir Hugh Audley to his great-great-niece, Mary Davies.
 Audley and Davies were key figures in the development of Ebury Manor into a suburb of the City of London, now comprising Mayfair, Belgravia and Park Lane.
 They are commemorated by today's North Audley Street, South Audley Street and Davies Street, all in Mayfair.
 Much of Mary's inheritance now forms part of the Grosvenor Estate.

-Buckingham House, the mansion that now forms the core of Buckingham Palace, was built in 1703 by John Sheffield, 1st Duke of Buckingham and Normanby to the design of William Winde.
+Buckingham House, the mansion that now forms the core of Buckingham Palace, was built in 1703 for the 1st Duke of Buckingham and Normanby to the design of William Winde.
 In 1761 the mansion returned to the ownership of the royal family (which had retained the adjoining site of the Mulberry Garden), when it was sold to King George III, for either £21,000 or, possibly, £28,000.